Introduction to Jung's method of resolution of singularities: Generalities about finite morphisms and modifications

-Since the same map can be expressed as $(X:Y:Z) \cdots\rightarrow (YZ: ZX: XY)$, that is, as a map with quadratic polynomials as coordinates, one speaks about a \emph{quadratic transformation of} $\mathbf{P}^2$.
+Since the same map can be expressed as $(X:Y:Z) \cdots\rightarrow (YZ: ZX: XY)$, that is, as a map with quadratic polynomials as coordinates, one speaks about a \emph{quadratic transformation of} $\mathbb{P}^2$.
 For a deeper understanding of this vocabulary, we refer the reader to the quotation from Zariski \cite{Z 42} at the end of this subsection.

 We see that $s$ can be expressed in projective coordinates using rational functions of the coordinates.
 That is why one says that $s$ is a \emph{rational map}.
-Because its inverse is also rational (as $s$ is an involution), one says that $\mathbf{P}^2\stackrel{s}{\cdots \rightarrow}\mathbf{P}^2$ is a \emph{birational map}.
+Because its inverse is also rational (as the map $s$ is an involution), one says that the map $\mathbb{P}^2\stackrel{s}{\cdots \rightarrow}\mathbb{P}^2$ is \emph{birational}.
 Generally speaking:

 \begin{definition} Let $X$ and $Y$ be two reduced and irreducible algebraic varieties.
-A \textbf{rational map} $Y\stackrel{s}{\cdots\rightarrow}X$ is an algebraic morphism $U \rightarrow X$, where $U$ is a dense Zariski open set of $Y$. \textbf{The indeterminacy locus} of a rational map is the complement of the maximal possible $U$.
+A \textbf{rational map} $Y\stackrel{s}{\cdots\rightarrow}X$ is an algebraic morphism $U \rightarrow X$, where $U$ is a dense Zariski open set of $Y$. \textbf{The indeterminacy locus} of a rational map is the complement of the maximal possible such $U$.

 A \textbf{birational map} $Y\stackrel{s}{\cdots\rightarrow}X$ is a rational map which realizes an isomorphism between dense open subsets of $Y$ and $X$.
 A \textbf{birational morphism} is a birational map which is defined everywhere. \end{definition}